edge-servers/immunity-docs/user/radius.rst

 RADIUS
 ======

-OpenWISP RADIUS has been introduced in OpenWISP 22.05 and provides many features aimed at public WiFi services.
+Immunity RADIUS has been introduced in Immunity 22.05 and provides many features aimed at public WiFi services.

 .. contents:: **Table of Contents**: